unkn0wndo3s/NovaOS/README.md

   - Collects the system memory map: BIOS builds a raw E820 table in real mode, while UEFI shims can inject their firmware memory map via the shared `NovaFirmwareContext`.
 In protected mode the loader normalizes every descriptor into a compact internal array (`memmap_header` + `memmap_entries`) so later stages see consistent types, lengths, and a truncation flag regardless of firmware.
   - Discovers ACPI: BIOS mode scans the EBDA and high BIOS area for the RSDP; UEFI mode may supply the pointer through `NovaFirmwareContext`.
 The loader validates the descriptor, captures the revision, and records the RSDT/XSDT physical addresses so the kernel can jump straight to ACPI tables.
   - Enumerates CPUs: once the ACPI tables are cached, Stage 2 parses the MADT entries (from either RSDT or XSDT) and records LAPIC IDs, BSP hints, and bitmaps for up to `NOVA_CPU_MAX_ENTRIES` logical processors.
 Overflow sets the `NOVA_ACPI_FLAG_CPU_LIMIT` flag so the kernel can warn about truncated topologies.
+  - Builds a `BootInfo` hardware summary that accompanies the memory/CPU tables.
+CPUID is used to capture the vendor string, maximum leaf, feature flags, and (if available) the full brand string; the final CPU count is copied from the SMP enumeration.
+A SMBIOS entry-point scan (`0xF0000-0xFFFFF`) records table length and physical address when an `_SM_` anchor is present.
   - This is the natural place to add A20 enable logic, paging, and kernel loading.

 The Stage 1 build depends on `build/stage2.inc`, which is generated automatically by `scripts/gen_stage2_inc.sh`.
 The script pads `stage2.bin` out to whole sectors and records how many sectors Stage 1 should request from the BIOS.